FAQ

 To achieve the best results, we love using a metal table stand with a canvas mannequin to pin the wig down.
 This setup makes it easier to style the wig, especially the back, compared to trying to curl it while it's on your head.

-To change the parting in your hairpiece, you can either lightly wet the area you want to adjust or do it after washing the wig when it’s still wet.
+To change the parting of your hairpiece, you can either lightly wet the area you want to adjust or do it after washing the wig when it’s still wet.
 If you're wetting it, use a spray bottle for even application.
 Then, gently comb the hair in the new direction you desire.
 If you're doing it after washing, simply style the hair in the new parting while it's damp and allow it to air dry in that position.
 Once it’s dry, the hair will typically hold the new parting more effectively.

 Can I wear my piece in a ponytail?